goeiebook/creativelab/README.md

 ![boomerang replacement][basketball]

 What a great little story, with humor and all.
+It's like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 This aspect of experience is amazing to me, because of how automatically stories unfold.
-Thinking about this, I bounced my white rubber ball along the sidewalk.
-The basketball was unexpected, and now I began to wonder what would happen to it tomorrow.
+And then there is the fractal-like similarity to other stories.
+These thoughts are in my mind while I bounce my white rubber ball along the sidewalk.
+The basketball was unexpected, and now I wonder what will happen tomorrow.
 With a bit of luck the story will become even better.
-And so I continued to another coffee shop, boucing my white rubber ball along the way.

 ---